kubernetes/website/content/en/docs/reference/labels-annotations-taints.md

 your container can consume unlimited CPU and memory.
 We can define default limit for pods by creating a LimitRange in the relevant namespace.
 Pods deployed after this LimitRange will have these limits applied to them.
-The annotation `limit-ranger` indicates that limits that were requested for the pod and they were applied successfully.
+The annotation `limit-ranger` indicates that limits were requested for the pod and they were applied successfully.
 For more details - [LimitRange](/docs/concepts/policy/limit-range)